Heads of Laboratories

 Mass spectrometry is a powerful analytical technique that can accurately measure the molecular masses of individual biomolecules, including peptides, proteins and large intact protein assemblies.
 Dr. Chait’s laboratory specializes in the development of mass spectrometers and other tools and methods for investigating a variety of biological and biochemical phenomena.

 Knowledge of the makeup, structure and dynamics of protein assemblies is key to understanding many cellular processes.
 A central focus of the Chait lab has been the development of novel mass spectrometers and biochemical tools, especially those based on quantitative mass spectrometry, for identifying and studying protein interactions and applying these tools to arrive at a functional definition of cellular protein assemblies.
+Recently, the laboratory has developed potent tools to elucidate proximal, distal and transient protein-protein interactions in cellular milieus as well as tools for determining distance restraints between amino acid residues within large protein assemblies by chemical cross-linking and mass spectrometry.
 The long-term goal of this research is to develop a multiscale molecular microscope for defining cellular systems in which the scales span all the way from dimensions of the cell to atomic resolution of the molecular players.

 Dr. Chait is a faculty member in the Tri-Institutional Ph.D.
 Program in Chemical Biology.